-- More than 2.8 million clients have learned of their HIV status through Jhpiego-supported HIV testing services.
-Of the more than 301,000 individuals who tested positive for HIV, 72% were subsequently initiated on antiretroviral therapy.
+- More than 2.4 million clients have learned of their HIV status through Jhpiego-supported HIV testing services.

-- As of October 2017, more than 189,000 Malawian men have received voluntary medical male circumcision services for HIV prevention, thereby benefiting from this procedure’s protective effect against HIV.
+- More than 318,000 Malawian men have received voluntary medical male circumcision services for HIV prevention, thereby benefiting from this procedure’s protective effect against HIV.

 - From 2012 to 2016, the percentage of pregnant women attending antenatal care who received at least two doses of intermittent preventive treatment for malaria increased from 12% to 64% at Jhpiego-supported health facilities.